goldnhue/hello-world/README.md

 # hello-world
 Test to learn Git Hub.

-I am just learning how to use Git Hub so I can track programming changes made in Visual Studio.
+I am just learning how to use Git Hub so I can track programming changes made in my code